knpfalcon/allegro-4.2.3-custom-tally/README.md

 # Allegro 4.2.3 - Custom Build for Tally Trauma

 This is a modified version of Allegro 4.2.3 for my DOS game Tally Trauma.
-So far, I've removed Allegro's check for FPU.
-DJGPP would throw an SIGNOFP when I was intentionally avoiding floats.
-I also modified the dat tool to stop appending file extentions onto datafile object names.
-For example, formerly when using dat, a file like FILE.PCX would be name FILE_PCX inside the datafile.
-Now there's no _PCX tacked on.

-This version is meant to be used with the DJGPP cross-compiler.
-There's no guarantee if it will work for you.
-I'm putting this repo up for two reasons:
+### Changes from Original

-1. To back-up my changes.
+- Don't check automatically for FPU if CPUID instruction isn't present.
+This used to cause a SIGNOFP crash with DJGPP.
+Now the user has the option to set `check_fpu` to true to check for FPU if CPUID isn't present.
-2. Keep my modifcations open-source for anyone to look at.
+- DAT tool now doesn't append file extentions to the end of object names.
+For example, IMAGE.PCX will be in your datafile as simply IMAGE.

 I also added recompile.sh for easy recompling.
 It cleans everything, generates the dependencies, then recompiles.
 It may need to be modified based on your setup.